appsignal/appsignal-station/README.md

 You're invited to do a short coding task as part of your interviewing process at AppSignal.

 ### General information
-- You should take between 60-90 minutes to work on this, after you've set up the project.
+- You should take between 60-120 minutes to work on this, after you've set up the project.
 - Please don't spend more time on this, in the spirit of fairness.
+Let us know how much time you actually spent on this!
-- You'll get a gift card of $50 in return for your time.
+- You'll get a gift card of $75 in return for your time.
 We do this because we want to be mindful of your time spend on this.
-- Alternatively, we can donate $50 to an open-source project of your choice.
+- Alternatively, we can donate $75 to an open-source project of your choice.

 ### Guidelines
 - We'll judge you the following criteria